 Students will learn how to analyze raw business data with business intelligence methods.
 Then they will learn scenario elaboration, execution and evaluation, which tools and media types to use in different situations.
 Students will work in groups (4-5 members).
 These groups will compete with each other to provide the best output.

 - First-year students

-The course introduces the methodology and the estimations of the main statistical indicators (namely un/employment, inflation rate, and gross domestic product) from the point of view of economic statistics.
+The course introduces the methodology and the estimations of the main statistical indicators (namely un/employment, and gross domestic product) from the point of view of economic statistics.
 Students learn about the adequation gap and they are able to solve the adequation gap for the main economic indicators.
 The up-to-date statistics and international comparison using the main economic indicators is part of the course as well.

 - Second-year students

 The course focuses on the data quality and the code of practise which is used in the European statistics.
 Moreover, this course introduces composite indicators that are widely used for the ranking of the countries not just in the economy.
 The ranking seems thorough and easy to interpret.
 However, many doubts have arisen in relation to the compilation of the composite indicator.
 This lecture aims to show the step-by-step procedure of compiling a composite indicator, i.e. choosing relevant variables, methods of standardisation, the weighting scheme, data aggregation, the sensitivity test, etc. This lecture points out the weaknesses and strengths of composite indicators and demonstrates how users should read them.
 Students prepare their own composite indicator towards the end of the lecture using MS Excel that determines the best country in terms of living.
 The subsequent alterations in their indicator show students how results may be manipulated by merely changing the weighting scheme or the aggregation method.
 Such work equips students with better skills for the interpretation of composite indicators for the future.